jacksonianrtaylor/Meyers-Briggs-Personality-Predictor/README.md

 2. With python3 and pip:
     1. Create a python virtual env in the main project directory. (my working python version: 3.10.7).
     2. Activate the virtual environment
-    3. Install the following packages to the virtual env with pip: pandas, nltk, ordered-set, scipy, scikit-learn
+    3. Install the following packages to the virtual env with pip: pandas, numpy, nltk, scipy, scikit-learn

 3. Run transform.py in the main project directory (and observe results in console).

 4. After completion of transform.py, Run analysis.py (and observe results in console).